qcxc123/EE4705_Project_2_group_9/README.md

 ## Trained Models
 ### RetGen
-Our fine-tuned model for RetGen can be downloaded from here (to be added).
-Place these in RetGen/dialogpt/models/RetGen.
+Our fine-tuned model for RetGen can be downloaded from [here](https://drive.google.com/file/d/1-ySMdWy-GN82H9J2pD9PP1kQoWwaITCU/view?usp=sharing).
+Place the downloaded file in RetGen/dialogpt/models/RetGen.
 The model was fine-tuned using the [released RetGen Reddit retriever and generator](https://github.com/dreasysnail/RetGen).
 ### Rasa
 Our trained model for Rasa can be found in Rasa/models.